hackerwins/winternote/README.md

 # Winternote
-Winternote is WYSIWYG editor for semantic.
+Winternote is semantic WYSIWYG editor powered by react.

 ### Winternote
 Many web editors use contentEditable or designMode for editing.
 That functionality is the easiest way to make edit on the way.